top of page

 Working Papers

-The Complexity of Multidimensional Learning in Agriculture (with Karen Macours) 2024, CEPR Working Paper DP19009
+The Complexity of Multidimensional Learning in Agriculture (with Karen Macours) 2024, CEPR Working Paper DP19009, R&R in Econometrica

 Directed vs. Enabling Interventions: A Study of Fertilizer Subsidies and Savings in Rural Mozambique (with Michael R. Carter and Dean Yang)